Next-Gen Professional Learning Collaborative

 Traditionally, professional development for educators has been in the form of lectures and presentations in a dimmed auditorium on mandatory in-service days.
 The sessions can feel perfunctory and not entirely relevant.
 In a word, they can be boring.

-PD Calendars & Resources
+Calendars & Resources

 Remake Learning connects next-generation professional learning providers in the greater Pittsburgh region, allowing them to understand each other’s work, collaborate where appropriate, and develop projects that meet regional objectives too large for one organization to undertake alone.